strapdata/elassandra/docs/elassandra/source/operations.rst

    052c70f0-8690-11e6-aa56-674c194215f6   Secondary index build     lastfm   playlist    66347424   330228366   bytes     20,09%
    Active compaction remaining time :   0h00m00s

-To stop a compaction task (including a rebuild index task), you can either use a **nodetool stop** or use the JMX management operation  **stopCompactionById**  (on MBean org.apache.cassandra.db.CompactionManager).
+To stop a compaction task (including a rebuild index task), you can either use a **nodetool stop --compaction-id <uuid>** or use the JMX management operation  **stopCompactionById**  (on MBean org.apache.cassandra.db.CompactionManager).

 Open, close, index
 __________________